dnkmmr69420/nix-with-selinux/README.md

 This installer is a modified version of mine and it is meant for ublue's bluefin but should run fine on regular silverblue and other ublue spins.

-DON"T USE THIS AT THE MOMENT SINCE IT CURRENTLY DOES NOT WORK.
+DON'T USE THIS AT THE MOMENT SINCE IT CURRENTLY DOES NOT WORK.
 You are welcome to test it but do it in a vm.

 ```bash
 wget https://raw.githubusercontent.com/ublue-os/bluefin/main/usr/bin/ublue-nix-install && chmod a+x ./ublue-nix-install && ./ublue-nix-install ; rm ./ublue-nix-install